bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 The parameters in this section determine the default settings of several Bugzilla fields for new bugs, and also control whether certain fields are used.
-For example, choose whether to use the "target milestone" field or the "status whiteboard" field.
+For example, choose whether to use the :field:`Target Milestone` field or the :field:`Status Whiteboard` field.

 useclassification
     If this is on, Bugzilla will associate each product with a specific classification.
-But you must have 'editclassification' permissions enabled in order to edit classifications.
+But you must have :group:`editclassification` permissions enabled in order to edit classifications.

 usetargetmilestone
-    Do you wish to use the Target Milestone field?
+    Do you wish to use the :field:`Target Milestone` field?

 useqacontact
     This allows you to define an email address for each component,